IBT-FMI/NeuroGentooProject/BLAS_Lapack/glep-%4d.rst

 - a new set of USE flags (``blas_<impl>`` and ``lapack_<impl>``) which provide a way for the end-user to select against which version of BLAS or Lapack will be linked.
-- the variables ``BLAS_USEDEP`` or ``LAPACK_USEDEP`` which must be included in the USE dependencies on all atoms also inheriting the blas or lapack eclass in DEPEND or RDEPEND.
-This will enforce the dynamic linking consistency.

-Every package ebuild linking against either BLAS or Lapack can set a variable ``BLAS_COMPAT`` or ``LAPACK_COMPAT`` to specify against which libraries the package can be linked (i.e. the compatibility with the implementations), before inheriting the eclass.
+Every package ebuild linking against either BLAS or Lapack can set a variable ``BLAS_COMPAT`` or ``LAPACK_COMPAT`` to specify against which libraries the package can be linked (i.e. the compatibility with the implementations) by adding their unique name the space-separated list, or an asterisk to specify compatibility with all implementations.
+This has to be done before the eclass is inherited.
 If unset, compatibility with all implementations is assumed.

 Inheriting the eclasses will add: